 FOR VILLAGE RESIDENTS ONLY

 Your leaves and grass clippings shall be taken to the Compost Site.
 Site will be open same as garbage dump hours: Wed Noon - 5 pm and Sat 8 am - Noon.
 Other times a key must be requested at the Village Hall, 130 E Elm St. Typically, the season runs May 1 - Oct 31.
 Check with the Village Hall.

 Reminder: The compost site is ONLY FOR LEAVES AND PLANT MATERIALS!
 NO containers, boxes, or plastic bags should be left at the compost site!
 No brush, tree limbs are allowed at the site.
 See 'Brush' below.

 Brush chipping is seasonal, May - Sept.
 In 2022 the brush chipping schedule is May: 1st and 3rd Monday, June: 1st and 3rd Monday.
 July-August-September: 3rd Mondays.

 Please place branches large end out to the curb.
 Note: Any brush chipping taking longer than 15 minutes will be charged back to the resident at the chippers going rate.
 New in 2022.
 NO HOLDBACKS on brush - brush piles attract animals, rabbits, birds, etc. and do not have a good appearance for the community.

 Construction and/or Demolition Materials

 For Village Residents Only: Disposal of demolition materials is the responsibility of the owner.
 Roll off containers can be obtained from local disposal companies such as Waste Management, Inc. 1-800-782-7347.
-From time to time there may be room to add small amounts of demolition materials to the dumpster at the end of the collection day.
-These small amounts of demolition materials will not be accepted until 15 minutes before dumpsite closing and then only if there is ample room in the dumpster.
+NO construction materials will be accepted at the dumpsite.

 Aluminum Cans for a Cause; You Can Help!